 Reports from Saigon say that the United States military commander in South Vietnam, General Creighton Abrams, is expected to give up his post soon.

-Reports from Saigon say that the United States military commander in South Vietnam, General Creighton Abrams, is expected to give up his post soon.
+Background: Reports from Saigon say that the United States military commander in South Vietnam, General Creighton Abrams, is expected to give up his post soon.
 General Abrams, who is 57, has been dogged by ill health this year.

 His successor is almost certain to be General Frederick C. Weyand, the only other four-start American general in South Vietnam.
 He got his promotion last month.